ARE BASEBALL CARDS STILL A THING

 While print runs are smaller than the junk wax era, baseball cards remain widely available through mainstream retailers.
 Much of the hobby has migrated online.
 E-commerce has flourished with the rise of websites specializing in cards, breaking (group openings), singles sales and auctions.
 Major online auction giants like eBay also host huge volumes of card sales daily.
 Subscription membership programs have also become popular, such as the Topps Million Card Giveaway which mails fans a random card daily.

-Read also: BOWMAN BASEBALL CARDS 1989
+Read also: 1957 TOPPS BASEBALL ROOKIE CARDS

 As a business, the baseball card industry remains sizable.
 Annual revenue estimates hover around $500-700 million across physical card sales and licensing deals between the major brands and MLB.
 The profit margins are far tighter compared to the industry’s peak in the late 80s/early 90s.
 Companies must invest heavily in creative new inserts and chase parallel and autograph versions to drive excitement.
 The sports card market also faces pressures from other collectible industries like Funko Pop! and trading cards for games like Pokémon and Magic: The Gathering that draw collectors and investors.